Do you have a specific exercise which all of your people know?

-It’s because Radio exercise is the easiest for everyone nowadays.
-I mean, we don’t have to learn it first because it’s not new to everyone.
-Even if a boss suddenly says “Do Radio exercise, now!” and plays the song, everyone is able to do it.
+It’s because Radio Exercise is the easiest for everyone nowadays.
+I mean, we don’t have to learn it first because it’s not new for everyone.
+Even if a boss suddenly says “Do Radio Exercise, now!” and plays the song, everyone is able to do it.

-If you are interested in Radio exercise, try to find Japanese who don’t know it.
+If you are interested in Radio Exercise, try to find Japanese who don’t know it.
 I am sure you wouldn’t be able to find them.
-Hahaha

 By the way

-If you searched for images of 体操(“exercise” in Japanese), you would see a lot of images like the above.
+If you searched for images of ‘体操 イラスト’ (‘exercise illustration’ in Japanese), you would see a lot of images like the above.

-It obviously depends on Radio exercise, and there is surely the pose in it.
-You know, “exercise” almost refers to Radio exercise in Japanese.
+It obviously depends on Radio Exercise, and it surely has the pose.
+You know, ‘exercise’ almost refers to Radio Exercise in Japanese.